dollworld/RevShop/README.md

-# Project 2 (capstone) - RevShop E-commerce SPA
+# Project - RevShop E-commerce SPA
 The RevShop project aims to develop a secure, user-friendly, and versatile e-commerce application for both buyers and sellers.
 The core functionalities for buyers include browsing products, adding products to a cart, checkout, and payment processing.
 Sellers can add products, manage inventory, and fulfill orders.
 The project's completion will be demonstrated through a cloud-hosted working version, technical presentation, and associated diagrams.

 ## Delivery
-Final delivery of the project will require:
  - A portable container of your Spring server hosted in the cloud
  - A react SPA hosted in the cloud
  - Source code for both client and server in the project repo